-The Agency and Ecology continued to monitor the region's air quality in 2016.
-Over the last two decades, many pollutant levels have declined and air quality has improved.
-While air quality is
+The Agency and Ecology continued to monitor the region's air quality in 2017.
+Over the last two decades, many pollutant levels have declined and air quality has improved overall.
+In 2017, there were several periods when wildfire smoke caused degraded air quality, so 2017 did not show improving trends.
+While air quality is improving overall, we face challenges.
+The Environmental Protection Agency (EPA) regularly revises national ambient air quality standards as directed by the Clean Air Act to protect public health.